Maui > Upcountry > Kula

 Kulaʼs most notable landmark, the brilliant white, octagonal structure can be seen from South Mauiʼs shores.
 This gift from the king and queen of Portugal to the islandʼs Portuguese plantation workers was built in 1894 and has been recently restored.

 4566 Lower Kula Rd

 Formerly Cafe 808, this restaurant has undergone a major renovation.
-Specializes in homestyle food with an Italian flair, youʼll find pizzas, pastas, great breakfast food and homemade desserts.
+They specialize in homestyle food with an Italian flair, youʼll find pizzas, pasta, great breakfast food, and homemade desserts.
 Located across from the Morihara Store, where purchasing alcohol for BYOB is an option.

 4581 Lower Kula Rd